sonic-net/SONiC/doc/mpls/MPLS_hld.md

 No modifications were made to the current SAI Next Hop API definition.

-The following existing attributes are now introduced to SONiC orchagent to facilitate MPLS NextHop functionality:
+The following existing attributes are now introduced to SONiC orchagent to facilitate MPLS next-hop functionality:
 ```
     /**
      * @brief Push label